AnishKMBtech/kongapieventproject/README.md

 - **Local JSON File**: Contains the simulated API data used for analysis.

+## Applications

+- **Educational Tool**: Helps understand how to process and analyze JSON data offline, which can be useful for learning purposes and basic data handling skills.
+- **Prototype Development**: Serves as a starting point for developing more advanced data analysis tools and applications that do not rely on real-time internet connections.
+- **Offline Data Testing**: Allows developers to test their data processing and classification logic without needing to connect to live APIs, useful for environments with limited internet access.

 ## Project Insights

 This project demonstrates how to simulate API interactions and perform basic data classification offline.
 It provides a simple yet effective example of handling local data and classifying it using basic logic.
 This approach can be expanded to include more complex data and classifications as needed.